1967 Pacific hurricane season: Hurricane Carlotta

 The first hurricane of the season, Hurricane Carlotta formed on June 23 near the Mexican coast.
 The storm gradually strengthened and became the next day.
 The storm stayed as a hurricane until June 25.
 It rapidly weakened and was stopped being tracked on June 26 south of the Baja Peninsula of Mexico.

 Tropical Storm Denise

 On July 6, a tropical depression formed south of Mexico.
 The depression had its origin in a loosely organized area of squalls which had first appeared on satellite photos late on July 5.
 It strengthened to a tropical storm on the 9th and was named Denise.
 On July 15, Denise, now in the Central Pacific weakened into a tropical depression.
 The depression dissipated south-west of Hawaii on July 18, never threatening land.

 Tropical Storm Eleanor

-A few days after Denise formed, a new tropical depression formed south-west of the Baja Peninsula.
+On June 29, a local hurricane center in Mexico started to track a disturbance off the coast Yucatan, the disturbance remained stationary and unable to develop before it crossed over and slowly moved westwards strengthening to a tropical depression southwest of the Baja Peninsula.
 It strengthened into a tropical storm late that night and was named Eleanor.
 It weakened into a tropical depression three days later, on July 16.
 The depression continued a long journey north-westward until July 22, when it dissipated.
 Eleanor never threatened land.